Peer-reviewed veterinary case report

 Plain-English summary

-A 5-month-old male golden retriever was brought in because he suddenly started showing signs of a worsening neurological problem.
-While a CT scan didn't show any issues, an MRI revealed a poorly defined mass in the brainstem that was likely causing his symptoms.
-The characteristics of this mass were similar to those seen in brain tumors in children.
-A closer examination of the tissue confirmed that it was an anaplastic oligodendroglioma, which is a type of brain tumor.
+A 5-month-old male golden retriever was brought in because he was showing signs of a sudden and worsening neurological problem.
+While a CT scan didn't show any issues, an MRI revealed a suspicious mass in the brainstem that was likely causing his symptoms.
+Further testing confirmed that the mass was an anaplastic oligodendroglioma, a type of brain tumor.
+Unfortunately, the prognosis for this condition can be serious, and treatment options may be limited.

 Abstract